se-jaeger/my-zsh/README.md

 I created a `zsh-theme` file, which provide different features and change appearance, see [Click](https://github.com/se-jaeger/hunter-zsh-scheme).

 1. Download the `zsh-theme` file.
-You can use the following command to automatically store it in your `~/.oh-my-zsh/themes` directory, or download it yourself.
+You can use the following command to automatically store it in the `themes` dir of your installation directory, or download it yourself.
-    - `curl https://raw.githubusercontent.com/se-jaeger/hunter-zsh-scheme/master/hunter.zsh-theme > ~/.oh-my-zsh/themes/hunter.zsh-theme`
+    - `curl https://raw.githubusercontent.com/se-jaeger/hunter-zsh-scheme/master/hunter.zsh-theme > ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/themes/hunter.zsh-theme`
     - https://github.com/se-jaeger/hunter-zsh-scheme/blob/master/hunter.zsh-theme
 2. Activate the theme in `~/.zshrc` file: `ZSH_THEME="hunter"` (or whatever you named it)